NatLabRockies/opet-firmware/README.md

     - Measure IV curve
     - Reset previous set-point and range conditions
     - Process data
-- Current and voltage measurement ranges are only adjusted if the OPET is in auto-range mode, see section 4.3.6 for more details
+- Current and voltage measurement ranges are only adjusted if the OPET is in auto-range mode, see [Measurement range control](#measurement-range-control) for more details
 - During the IV curve measurement process following is done for each point in order:
     - Voltage reference set-point is transferred
     - Waiting settling time
     - Repeat measure voltage and current dependent on averaging options
     - Measure voltage one last time if asymmetric voltage option enabled
-- Use commands in section 4.3.4 to adjust the measurement options
+- Use commands in [IV Curve Tracing Commands](#iv-curve-tracing-commands) to adjust the measurement options
 - To measure an IV curve, following program flow steps should be taken:
     - make sure output is on without active errors
     - Call `IV:MEAS` to start the IV curve measurement
     - OPET replies with `IV:MEAS (XXX)`, whereas (XXX) is the estimated IV curve measurement time in ms
         - This can be used to optimise a timeout function in program flow
         - If XXX is zero, the IV curve measurement internally aborted, usually because the output is disabled
-    - Wait at least 20ms (one control loop time cycle, see section 5.3.3)
+    - Wait at least 20ms (one control loop time cycle, see [Control loop timer multiplier](#control-loop-timer-multiplier))
     - Send `\*OPC?` and wait for reply or wait until IV tracing is finished
         - A response to this command is send right after the IV finishes
     - Send `IV:DATA?` to collect the latest IV data
 - the distribution of voltage set-points over the IV curve can be linear with equal point distribution or cosine with more dense voltage point distribution around VOC
-    - see section 4.3.4 for command details
+    - see [IV Curve Tracing Commands](#iv-curve-tracing-commands) for command details
     - the cosine phase-angle maximum can be used to tweak the position of the maximum density of points or its point density
         - density near V<sub>oc</sub> when φ is below π/2, the higher the more points around V<sub>oc</sub>
         - position can be shifted towards P<sub>mp</sub> with π \> φ \> π/2, the higher the further towards I<sub>sc</sub>